holyjak/iterate-puppet-workshop13/README.md

    * The Apache module documentation: [https://forge.puppetlabs.com/puppetlabs/apache](https://forge.puppetlabs.com/puppetlabs/apache)
 2. Make sure you have network access!

-Note: The precise64 box comes pre-installed with VirtualBox guest additions 4.2.0 => either use VB 4.2.0 or the vagrant-vbguest plugin to automatically upgrade them (requires `vagrant reload` after `up` to reload the updated kernel).
+Note: The precise32 box comes pre-installed with VirtualBox guest additions 4.2.0 => either use VB 4.2.0 or the vagrant-vbguest plugin to automatically upgrade them to make sure that Vagrant will be able to communicate with the VM without any problems (requires `vagrant reload` after `up` to reload the updated kernel).

 Note: The latest version of Puppet is 3.1 but we will be using 2.7.x